From Expat Wife to Solopreneur

 I've also noticed that the market is very different, and it's been more difficult than I expected to win the hearts of Canadians.

 Nonetheless, I believe that this handcrafted Mexican jewelry has a lot to offer.
-It comes from certified family workshops from one of the most iconic "silver towns" in the world, where silversmithing has been practiced for nearly a century.
+It comes from certified family workshops from one of the most iconic "silver towns" in the world, where silversmithing has been practiced for centuries.

 The fact that I only select certified workshops by the “Consejo Regulador de la Plata” in Taxco (Silver Regulatory Board) to source my jewelry is very important, because that means the silver jewelry that you are buying from my online store meets the quality standards of sterling silver and is nickel-free, so you can forget about rashes, eczema, or itching from it.